daniel3735928559/mango/nodes/examples/excite/README.md

-Try to launch two excite nodes (possibly in different languages), say with ids `foo` and `bar`, and have `excite` messages from `mx` go to foo and then be converted into valid `excite` messages and passed on to `bar`, and then have the now-twice-excited resutl passed back to mx`.
+Try to launch two excite nodes (possibly in different languages), say with ids `foo` and `bar`, and have `excite` messages from `mx` go to foo and then be converted into valid `excite` messages and passed on to `bar`, and then have the now-twice-excited result passed back to mx`.

 Answer below: